SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ASSIGN num   TO <fs_i>.
 ASSIGN struc TO <fs_struc>.
 ASSIGN tab   TO <fs_tab>.
 ASSIGN num   TO <fs_gen>.
 "Could be any of the data objects

 "Inline declaration is possible, too.
 The type
 "is automatically derived.
 ASSIGN num TO FIELD-SYMBOL(<fs_inl>).

-"CASTING addition for matching types of data object and field symbol "when assigning memory areas
+"CASTING addition for matching types of data object and field "symbol when assigning memory areas
 TYPES c_len_3 TYPE c LENGTH 3.
 DATA(chars) = 'abcdefg'.